Escape, Evacuation, and Rescue Analysis (EERA)

 Common Challenges and Risk Factors

-Using EERA Findings for Improvement
+Using EERA Findings for Site Improvement

-Identifying Design or Procedural Gaps
+Identifying Design and Procedural Gaps

-Integrating EERA into Verification, MOC, and Safety-Case Updates
+Integrating EERA into MOC and Safety-Case Updates

-Continuous Review and Re-Assessment of EERA Over Lifecycle
+Continuous Review Over the Facility Lifecycle

 Conclusion & Future Trends